Everything You Need to DIY Your Wedding Flowers

 • Gold Compotes: These 6″ ones are good for larger centerpieces.

 • Ceramic Cereal Bowls: I love these because they are cereal bowls, but they mimic pottery.
-Check out Target and Walmart to find some good options, you can use planters or any type of bowl.
+Check out Target, World Market, and Walmart to find some good options, you can use planters or any type of bowl.
+(Also, I think this is cool, because you might need new dishes when you get married and you can wash these up and have new bowls!)

 DIY FLOWERS MIGHT NEEDS